 One of the key issues of having webpage traffic as a metric for SEO analysis is that there are a number of external factors that can influence it, as well as the on-page SEO you have carried out.

-Firstly, Google likes to chop and change which ranking factors they think are more important on a website, and not tell anyone...
-This basically makes it a near-impossible job to keep your website well-ranked for any length of time.
-As a result, it’s important to keep up with any news regarding Google’s SEO algorithms, because there are some James Bond types out there that discover this information.
+Firstly, Google likes to chop and change which ranking factors they think are more important on a website, and not tell anyone… This basically makes it a near-impossible job to keep your website well-ranked for any length of time.
+As a result, it’s important to keep up with any news regarding Google’s SEO algorithms, because there are some James Bond types out there that discover this information and pass it on.

-Secondly, if you have any competitions running on social media or elsewhere that leads to a page you’ve optimised, it’s difficult to separate out which audiences are a result of the competition, and which are a result of your impressive SEO capabilities.
-Fortunately, Google Analytics and the social media sites themselves can give you an indication of what visitors came from where to land upon your page; however, it doesn’t factor in people that have seen the competition, but typed the keywords into the browser rather than clicking on the link.
+Secondly, if you have any competition running on social media or elsewhere that leads to a page you’ve optimised, it’s difficult to separate out which audiences are a result of the competition, and which are a result of your impressive SEO capabilities.
+Fortunately, Google Analytics and the social media sites themselves can give you an indication of where visitors came from to land on your page; however, it doesn’t factor in people that have seen the competition, but typed the keywords into the browser rather than clicking on the link.

 Thirdly, the way your target audience uses search is constantly changing.
 What may be a popular keyword they like to use one day can completely change the next, and with the growing popularity of voice searches, more long-tail keywords might be a favourable option.
 This is why it’s extremely important to constantly audit your on-page search optimisations, because nothing stays the same for very long.

 On-page SEO best practices